This post was last updated on October 29th, 2020 at 03:00 am

 In the case of ROUT to RFIN heartbeat connection, you may need a T-piece connector.

-Similarly, you need to be certain of what passes for a properly terminated f-connector.
+Similarly, it would be best to know what passes for a properly terminated f-connector.
 Badly joined connectors are one of the biggest problems facing DSTV and network installations.
-It’s not that it’s hard to do but it does take some mindfulness and consideration.
+It’s not that it’s hard to do, but it does take some mindfulness and consideration.

 -